MarkhamLee/kubernetes-k3s-cluster-for-data-and-iot-projects/workloads/external_workloads/tailscale-deployed-services/README.md

 The advantage of this type of approach is that you could deploy a server or back-up server running critical application at a relative's house, at a co-location, etc., as long as the device has internet it's just plug and play in terms of deploying the server outside of your home.

+The deployment files: Docker compose, config files, etc., in this folder are just examples.
+The versions that are used to deploy to production are in a separate IAC GitHub repo specifically for the services deployed to stand alone servers.